Home » Chef’s Specials » Unlock the Secret to Perfect Korean Soy Garlic Chicken!

 4. Make the Sauce

-- Simmer the mixture over medium-low heat, stirring often, until it thickens into a glaze.
+• Simmer: Cook on medium-low until it thickens into a glaze.

 5. Serve and Enjoy